 Three vitamins are essential for gut barrier integrity: omega 3, zinc, and vitamin D.

-Omega 3 vitamins are valuable for decreasing inflammation in the gut and improving microbiome composition, which are potential root causes of leaky gut syndrome.
+Omega 3 vitamins are valuable for decreasing inflammation in the gut and improving microbiome composition, which are potential root causes of leaky gut syndrome (8, 9).

 Omega 3 vitamins are found naturally in foods.
-Fish are the best source of omega 3 vitamins – they contain much higher amounts and are typically more bioavailable than vegetarian sources.
+Fish are the best source of omega-3 vitamins – they contain much higher amounts than vegetarian sources.
 Vegetarian sources include eggs, chia seeds, algae, walnuts, and flax seeds.

-Most people are deficient in omega 3 vitamins.
-1000 mg of omega 3 vitamins is the daily recommended dose.
-If you struggle to include enough omega 3 vitamins in your diet, supplementing with high-quality fish oil would greatly benefit your gut health.
+Most people are deficient in omega-3 vitamins.
+1000 mg of omega-3 vitamins is the daily recommended dose.
+Supplementing with high-quality fish oil would greatly benefit your gut health if you struggle to include enough omega-3 vitamins in your diet.

 Zinc is also incredibly valuable for immune and gut health.
-It is often recommended to those with colitis, Crohn’s disease, dysbiosis, SIBO, parasitic infections, or other gut issues because of its contribution to repairing the gut lining.
+It is often recommended for those with colitis, Crohn’s disease, dysbiosis, SIBO, parasitic infections, or other gut issues because of its contribution to repairing the gut lining (10).

 If you struggle to consume enough zinc in your diet, consider supplementing it.
 However, don’t go overboard – too much zinc can damage your gut lining.
 Aim for 8-11 mg per day.

 Lastly, vitamin D is a crucial player.
-Some scientists believe a deficiency in vitamin D may even cause leaky gut syndrome – so making sure you’ve got enough vitamin D is key to overcoming the syndrome.
+Some scientists believe a deficiency in vitamin D may even cause leaky gut syndrome – so ensuring you’ve enough vitamin D is key to overcoming the syndrome (11, 12).

 Vitamin D gets a 5-star rating with gut health.
-Evidence asserts that it decreases inflammation, upregulates beneficial bacteria growth, improves food breakdown and absorption, and repairs gut lining.
+Evidence asserts that it decreases inflammation, upregulates beneficial bacteria, improves food breakdown and absorption, and repairs gut lining.

 Vitamin D can be found in fish, dairy, certain mushrooms, eggs, and fortified foods.
 If you’re vegetarian or vegan, consider supplementing with vitamin D since it’s hard to attain from plant sources.